IdrissaMoussaAdamou/Use_CaseFootB/README.md

 # Use_CaseFootB

+Before starting to use you need to install all packages in the requirements.txt

-to run python3 Create_game.py match_1 model3.pt output_predictions.json label_encoder.pkl
+to use the model run this command: python3 Create_game.py Dataset_path, model_path, output_path, label_enc_path.